-Falconry takes a lot of dedication, patience and time spent with your bird almost everyday.
-It also requires special equipment and other necessary items to ensure safe and effective training for your bird.
+Falconry takes a lot of dedication, patience, and time spent with your bird almost everyday.
+It also requires special equipment and other necessary items to ensure a safe and effective training for your bird.

-Indian, Pakistan, or Amritsari - this hood style is from Pakistan and is sometimes also known as the Indian hood outside the Indian subcontinent.
-Generally thought to best fit Accipiters, eagles, and Ferruginous hawks, many falconers dislike this hood style and prefer the Dutch hood for all their various species.
+This hood style is from Pakistan and is sometimes also known as the Indian hood outside the Indian subcontinent.
+Generally thought to best fit Accipiters, eagles, and Ferruginous hawks, many falconers dislike this hood style and prefer the Dutch hood for all their various species instead.

-British "Game Hawkers" Hood - the plume for this style of hood would be made from the first type of game caught with the falcon.
-When falcons were carried on the cadge one could quickly see the required falcon by the color of the eye panels and the type of feathers in its plume.
+- The plume for this style of hood would be made from the first type of game caught with the falcon.
+When falcons are carried on the cage, one could quickly see the required falcon by the color of the eye panels and the type of feathers in its plume.
 Green felt eye panels would be used for a Crow hawk.

-Bells are a great help in locating a falcon or hawk out of sight.
+Bells are great help in locating a falcon or hawk out of sight.
 This is usually attached on its legs via small leather strips called bewits.

-Small strips of leather which attach the bells or other hardware to the bird's leg.
+Bewits are small strips of leather which attach the bells or other hardware to the bird's leg.
 If a different material is used as a bewit, it should not be attached directly to the leg, but rather to the anklet.

 Jesses are of 2 types:

-Block Perch - can be incredible works of art made of marble, cast of plaster, turned from wood, or they can be very simple.
+- can be incredible works of art made of marble, cast of plaster, turned from wood, or they can be very simple.
 As long as it is safe and comfortable, it will serve its purpose.

-Bow Perch - a bow of metal or wood with a perching surface where the bird will stand.
+A bow of metal or wood with a perching surface where the bird will stand.
 These can be made in all different sizes.
 These perches are typically wrapped with rope.

-Ring Perch - also called a Rotating Ring Perch, these are sometimes maligned as having too many moving parts.
+Also called a Rotating Ring Perch, these are sometimes maligned as having too many moving parts.
 They are compact and stable as they have a single spike that typically goes into the ground.

-Shelf Perch - just as the name indicates, this is a shelf coming out from a wall.
+Just as the name indicates, this is a shelf coming out from a wall.
 Typically wrapped in sisal or covered in Astroturf, the bird can choose where to stand on this perch.